 Modular smartphones sound too good to be true – and unfortunately for Google’s Project Ara, they are!

-The vision behind modular smartphones was to allow users to customize and modify their phones using a tile-based design that allowed for the addition of several variants.
-This level of disruption had never been seen before!
+The vision behind modular smartphones was to allow users to customize and modify their phones using a tile-based design, allowing for customizable additions with several variants.
+A major disruption was about to hit the smartphone industry.

-Unfortunately, issues arose in relation to production and development pricing, as well as opposition from bigger mobile companies.
+Unfortunately, issues arose in relation to production and development pricing.
+Project Ara also faced opposition from bigger mobile companies.

 Thus, the project was shelved in 2016 after its first pilot test in developing markets.
 One of the reasons cited by Google was also to focus instead on the company unifying its hardware line.

-This is definitely a shame as modular smartphones promise a greater level of innovation and sustainability.
+It’s a shame that Project Ara didn’t work out.
+Modular smartphones promise a greater level of innovation and sustainability for the industry.
 We hope to see them take off in the future!

 Boom or Bust?